 How to Get Through a Field Sobriety Test

-Standardized field sobriety tests are used by police officers for determining the sobriety of a driver.
+Standardized field sobriety tests are used by police officers to determine the sobriety of a driver.
 It is a crime to drive while impaired and it is a wise step to drive when all the alcohol has been drained from your system.
-If you drive while you are intoxicated, it is likely that you will be identified by an officer of the law.
+If you drive while you are intoxicated, you will likely be identified by an officer of the law.
 The officer will test your breath using a breathalyzer and if the alcohol content in your blood is higher than 0.08 percent, it will be nearly impossible for you to pass the different field sobriety tests.

 You normally sign on this statement, and so are legally obliged to take the tests.
 Moreover, it is also stated in the Implied Consent that if you reject taking these tests, you will be penalized.
 The penalty includes the suspension of your driver's license and acquiring a few penalty points on the driving license.
 The duration of the penalty and the number of penalty points vary from state to state.

 However, normally the driving license of a drunk driver is suspended for about twelve months and he gets two points on his license.
 Moreover, this refusal is also mentioned on your driver's record for the state for a certain number of years.
 In most states, this number is five.